code-for-venezuela/2019-april-codeathon/README.md

 ## What to expect from this Hackathon?

-The ultimate goal of this Hackathon is to bootstrap a network of people that would like to help with the current Venezuelan situation — making sure that we use our skill and energies towards initiatives that have a direct impact in the country.```
+The ultimate goal of this Hackathon is to bootstrap a network of people that would like to help with the current Venezuelan situation — making sure that we use our skills and energies towards initiatives that have a direct impact in the country.

 Here are a few things that we want you to have in mind: